IthacaThings/ttn-multitech-cm/README.md

 + XXX - Apply

 # Deploying a Conduit
-+ Configure host specific data in this control repo
+## Configure host specific data in this control repo
-+ Configure the conduit on the local network
+## Configure the conduit on the local network
-+ Set a secure root password
+## Set a secure root password
-+ Copy *roles/common/files/authorized_keys* to */home/root/.ssh/*
+## Copy *roles/common/files/authorized_keys* to */home/root/.ssh/*
-+ Run the following commands so Ansible can run
+## Run the following commands so Ansible can run
 ```
 # opkg update
 # opkg install python-pkgutils
 # opkg install python-distutils
 ```
-+ Setup a secure tunnel if the Ansible machine is not on the same network
+## Setup a secure tunnel if the Ansible machine is not on the same network
-+ Test ansible
+## Test ansible
 ```
 $ ansible HOSTNAME -m ping
 ```
-+ Run Ansible
+## Run Ansible
 ```
 $ ansible-playbook -l HOSTNAME site.yaml
 ```
-+ Register the gateway
+## Register the gateway
-XXX
+Coming soon

 # Syncing with Upstream
 This is necessary when the global configurations change, or if there